-The school has recently started the development of a Play Therapy program and has enlisted the services of David Taransaud, a well respected practicioner in the field to lead the initiative.
+The Play Therapy program and has enlisted the services of David Taransaud, a well respected practicioner in the field to lead the initiative.

 In school we have 3 staff trained as tutors of Team Teach.
 This training is for all members of staff that work directly with the young people who display challenging behaviours.